 - Gloves and protective eyewear

 - White Vinegar (good to have on hand to neutralize lye in case of spills)

-- Add essential oils if you are using them.
+- Add the essential oils if you are using them.

-- Pour the mixture into your soap mold. *Remember, saponification is not complete yet at this point so you still want to be wearing your gloves/eyewear.
+- Pour the mixture into a soap mold. *Remember, saponification is not complete yet at this point so you still want to be wearing your gloves/eyewear.

-- Cover your soap mold with an upside down cardboard box and cover with a towel to keep it warm while it continues to saponify and leave for 24 hours.
+- Cover the soap mold with an upside down cardboard box and cover with a towel to keep it warm while it continues to saponify and leave for 24 hours.
 If your home is particularly warm you may not need the towel.
-If it gets too warm it could crack which I don’t think would cause a problem but your soap won’t be as pretty.
+If it gets too warm it could crack, which I don’t think would cause a problem but your soap won’t be as pretty.

 How to Use Solid Shampoo

 Solid shampoo is used much like any bar of soap.
 Get your hair wet and begin to rub the bar over your hair until you have a nice lather.
 Now you can massage and lather your hair as if you were using “real” shampoo.
 Rinse with water.